byu-is-403/syllabus/basics-of-csharp/tutorials/csharp-console-app.md

 ## Getting Started

 - Select File | New | Project
-- Select Visual C# | Windows Desktop and choose Console Application (NOTE: Make sure the .NET Framework 4.5.1 is selected)
+- Select Visual C# | choose Console App (.NET Framework) (NOTE: Make sure the .NET Framework 4.5.1 is selected)
 - Make sure the Create directory for solution checkbox is checked
 - Name the Project `MyFirstConsoleApp` and click on the OK Button